efcasado/chronex/README.md

 ![Chronex](stopwatch.png)

-A small library to seamlessly add instrumentation to your Elixir code.
+A small library to seamlessly add code instrumentation to your Elixir projects.

 The documentation for this project is available at [HexDocs](https://hexdocs.pm/chronex/api-reference.html).